yaya2devops/terraform-beginner-bootcamp-2023/commands.md

 ```
 git checkout -b <name-branch>
 ```
-- Update Branch  with semver and push
+- Update Branch  with semver💡 and push
 - Create tag of the branch
 ```
 git tag 0.1.0